 Phuket Temples - Buddhist Temples in Phuket

 Hey, this is Thailand you know!
 It's not just Bangkok that has Buddhist temples, though the Grand Palace and Wat Arun are pretty hard to beat.
 Phuket has many Buddhist temples and if you want to see more than just a beach, get a taste of local life, one of the many Phuket temples is a very good place to start.
 The largest temple in Phuket is Wat Chalong, which can be quite busy with locals and tourists, but every area has it's own small temple if you want more of a local flavour and a bit of history.
 In Kathu village close to where I live you find a Buddhist temple (Wat) and a Chinese shrine.
 There are temples near all the main beaches too.
-Not sure if I will ever blog all the temples in Phuket, but I have done a lot!
+There are more than 25 Phuket temples on this blog!

 Thalang is a town right in the center of Phuket island, not near the beach, and was once the seat of local government.
 In 1785, the people of Phuket rallied at Thalang to fight off a Burmese invasion, a date that lives long in the history of Phuket.
 Wat Phra Nang Sang was built on the battleground and a yearly festival celebrates the event.
 The Thalang area has some large and important historic temples...